-Posts that are well drafted and in target with your audience, you can reach easily a few thousand people on LinkedIn:
+Posts that are well drafted and on target with your audience, you can reach a few thousand people easily on LinkedIn:

 This allows you to monitor how many views, shares you’re getting; and from which companies, roles, and cities those views are coming from:

-Monitoring which posts work best and which ones generate business conversations is critical to growing your influence over LinkedIn.
+Monitoring which posts work best and which ones generate LinkedIn.conversations is critical to growing your over

-However, it’s important to strike a balance.
+However, it’s essential to strike a balance.
 For instance, posting inspirational phrases might get you tons of likes.
-Yet I wonder from the business perspective if that adds any value.
+Yet I wonder from the value.perspective if that adds any

-It’s easy to get likes, less to generate business conversations.
+It’s easy to get likes, less to generateconversations.

 People You May Know Feature